 Meade's body was taken from the house for a service at St. Mark's Church, and the route along the funeral procession was "filled with people" and "took nearly an hour to pass a given point," the Pittsburgh newspaper reported.
 Dressed as a civilian, Grant rode in an open carriage while Sherman and Sheridan appeared in full uniform.
 Even "Old Baldy," Meade's beloved horse, was part of the procession.

 Meade's coffin, draped with an American flag and a wreath, was carried on a gun carriage pulled by six horses.
 The 56-year-old officer, still on active duty when he died, was buried at Laurel Hill Cemetery in Philadelphia.

-On Thursday, we maneuvered through mind-numbing Philadelphia traffic for a brief visit to Meade's former house, which has been altered since he lived there from 1866-72.
+On Thursday, we maneuvered through mind-numbing Philadelphia traffic for a brief visit to Meade's last home, which has been altered since he lived there from 1866-72.
 Marked by a blue-and-yellow painted historical sign on the sidewalk, the residence includes Meade's name carved in stone just above the entryway.
 The building has been sub-divided, turned into apartments over the years.
 Asking price to rent a one-bedroom, one-bath piece of history in tony Center City Philly: $1,500 a month.